To all the COVID-era readers, I just want to say Hi. I see you.

 This is my absolute favorite way to travel, and not because it saves money.
 Many global wanderers tire quickly of museums and waterfalls.
 They begin to miss home comforts and a sense of purpose that comes with responsibility to others.
 Especially in expensive countries, trading four hours a day to help someone else accomplish their goals is a rewarding, no-cost way to experience another culture.
 For more benefits, see the Work Exchange FAQs.

-My favorite site is HelpX: the affordable membership lasts two years and covers the entire world.
-Much of the work is physical and outdoors, but lots of hosts are looking for less physical indoor work as well.
+My favorite sites are Worldpackers and Workaway: the affordable membership covers the entire world.
+Much of the work is physical and outdoors, but lots of hosts are looking for less-physical indoor work as well.
+Here are my reviews of work-exchange sites.

 Be successful: make a great profile and work hard.
 Hosts are giving just as much as you are.
 It takes plenty of time and energy to respond to messages, organize arrivals and departures, prepare space for you, incorporate you in daily-life planning, and show you their corner of the world.